-Guide to Mammography Systems – How to Pick a System
+Guide to Mammography Machines – How to Pick a System

 How to Pick the Brand and Line of Mammography

-This also makes them obvious choices for used systems, as the systems maintain a great condition for many years.
+This also makes them obvious choices for used systems, as these systems remain in a great condition for many years.
+Of course, regular machine maintenance makes sure that they will last even longer.

-However, factors in choosing between the high-end brands are limited.
-Really, it comes down to whether you have access to service in your region for each brand, and your personal preference.
+But really, it comes down to whether you have access to service for each brand in your region, and your personal preference.

 Learn more about the different brands and their product lines below.

-Philips also offer mammography systems, but we rarely have them at our facility.
+Philips also offer mammography machines, but we rarely have them at our facility.
 However, on the used market you could find the Sectra Microdose L30 and L50, and the newer MicroDose SI.

 Analog and Digital Mammography Systems